rupeshmore/drishti/README.md

 #### Failed tests
-    Failed tests are highlighted in the browser with a red box and an Error table is displayed in the console for detail report.
+    Failed tests are highlighted in the browser with a red box and an error table is displayed in the console for detail report.
 <img src="/img/failed.jpg" width="720" style="border:1px solid #000000">

 In the above screenshot, the test is checking for:

 1. link test checks for text suff2.co.nz link in stuff logo and found stuff.co.nz
 2. weather widget test checks for Auckland city and found Wellington.